jingyanxu/Linearized-analysis-of-noise-and-resolution-for-DL-based-image-generation/README.md

 and the result of gradient calculation
 ![gradient of trained UNET](https://github.com/jingyanxu/Linearized-analysis-of-noise-and-resolution-for-DL-based-image-generation/blob/main/gradient.png?raw=true)

-Unfortunately, the UNET is not the same as the one used in the paper due to an unfortunate [incident.](https://github.com/jingyanxu/Linearized-analysis-of-noise-and-resolution-for-DL-based-image-generation/blob/main/PXL_20220914_172013030.mp4)
+The UNET is not the same as the one used in the paper due to an unfortunate [incident.](https://github.com/jingyanxu/Linearized-analysis-of-noise-and-resolution-for-DL-based-image-generation/blob/main/PXL_20220914_172013030.mp4)

 **If you are looking for the source code of the paper, I apologize for the delay.
 It has something to do with [this.](https://github.com/jingyanxu/Linearized-analysis-of-noise-and-resolution-for-DL-based-image-generation/blob/main/PXL_20220914_172013030.mp4) I am working on the replacement code.
 But it will take me some time.
 Please check back here late November.**
 ## Model Overview: